muldjord/skyscraper/docs/IMPORT.md

 </game>

 ```
-Make sure any line matches *exactly* with the line in the recipe **including white-space characters such as newlines charater, spaces and tabs!** Otherwise Skyscraper won't recognize it.
+Make sure any line matches *exactly* with the line in the recipe **including white-space characters such as newline characters, spaces and tabs!** Otherwise Skyscraper won't recognize it.
+Especially for newline characters this can be difficult to debug.
+Newline characters appear the same in an editor so you won't notice the problem until you load it up in a hex editor.

 #### Example 2
 Definitions file: `/home/USER/.skyscraper/import/definitions.dat`